 Take some time before your spending spree starts to go through the following steps and keep some sense of sanity in Christmas spending this year.
 You will thank yourself when the bills start arriving in January

-Read the Compass Catholic blog on ways to avoid holiday spending stress and learn more about the resources available from Compass Catholic Ministries, at http://compasscatholic.org/money-blog/
+Read Evelyn's blog: Avoid Holiday Spending Stress for ways to avoid holiday spending stress and learn more about the resources available from Compass Catholic Ministries.

 Christmas should be about celebrating the birth of Christ, creating memories, and enjoying friends and family, not about creating debt.
 Christmas is a wonderful time of year, but it should not come at the risk of your long-term finances stability.